learn-co-curriculum/javascript-recursion-lab/README.md

 Hint: Remember that the sum of the empty array is `0`, the sum of an array with one element `n` is just `n`, and the sum of the array `[m,n]` is `m+n`.
-Use those as your base cases.
+We'll use those as our base cases.

+## Function 3